k9ur/otta8634/README.md

 ### Hi there 👋
+ I don't actively use GitHub, message me at k9wolf@pm.me or on Discord: k9#8634.

 <!--
 **otta8634/otta8634** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.